Marcus Semien Preview, Player Props: Rangers vs. Mariners

 - The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.

-- The Mariners' 3.79 team ERA ranks third among all league pitching staffs.
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.76).

-- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (184 total, 1.2 per game).
+- Mariners pitchers combine to allow 184 home runs (1.2 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.